-Prerequisite: PSY 100 (may be taken concurrently) Examines psychological theories of cognition as they apply to learning.
-Theories introduced in this course will seek to explain learning phenomenon and provide a conceptual framework for understanding and discussing behavior and cognition.
+Examines psychological theories as they apply to learning.
+Theories introduced will seek to explain learning phenomenon and provide a conceptual framework for understanding and discussing behavior and cognition.
 Practical applications and current research in the cognitive sciences will also be discussed.